Back to Blog

 • Daily call summaries — Mood, health status, concerns raised

-• Health events — Falls, illnesses, hospitalizations
+• Health events — Falls, illnesses, hospitalizations, ER visits

 When Check-Ins Reveal Bigger Issues